rjsmith/rsbatech-modules/README.md

 ![Electra-One preset showing module select page](/images/E1VCVRackPresetModuleGrid.png?raw=true "Electra-One preset showing the module select page")

+## Pylades

+Pylades (the [cousin of Orestes](https://en.wikipedia.org/wiki/Pylades) in Greek mythology) is a VCV Rack module to control modules and parameters in a rack with [TouchOSC](https://hexler.net/touchosc).
+It works together with a specific TouchOSC preset to provide two-way control and parameter feedback using smooth 14bit value changes.

 ## Key Features

-Functionally, Orestes-One is basically ([MIDI-CAT](https://library.vcvrack.com/Stoermelder-P1/MidiCat) minus MIDI CC7 & MIDI notes) + ([Oscelot](https://library.vcvrack.com/OSCelot/OSCelot) minus OSC) + bi-directional Electra-One SysEx + some of my own ideas
+Functionally, Orestes-One and Pylades are basically ([MIDI-CAT](https://library.vcvrack.com/Stoermelder-P1/MidiCat) minus MIDI CC7 & MIDI notes) + ([Oscelot](https://library.vcvrack.com/OSCelot/OSCelot) minus OSC) + bi-directional Electra-One SysEx or OSC commands plus some of my own ideas

-* Control individual rack module parameters with rich value and control label feedback on the Electra-One screen
+* Control individual rack module parameters with rich value and control label feedback on the Electra-One / TouchOSC screen
-* Smooth 14-bit MIDI sysex controller changes
+* Smooth 14-bit value controller changes
 * Manual parameter mapping (from MIDI-CAT)
-* Navigate between the mapped modules in the current VCVRack patch using Electra-One's touch screen
+* Navigate between the mapped modules in the current VCVRack patch using the touch screen of Electra One or TouchOSC
 * Automap a single module
 * Automap all modules in a rack in one go, optionally skipping or overwriting existing module mappings
-* Mouse-free rack module selection and navigation using Electra One
+* Mouse-free rack module selection and navigation using Electra One or TouchOSC
 * Special support designed for [MindMeld PatchMaster](https://library.vcvrack.com/MindMeldModular/PatchMaster) modules in a rack, allowing switching between a single rack-level mapping and individual module mappings.
 * Create and manage re-usable module-specific mappings stored in a module mapping library file
 * Export and import module mappings, so they can be shared and curated by the user community (there are over 3000 modules to be mapped after all!)